vic/typhon/README.md

 ## About Typhon

-  The name was chosen as a funny anagram of Python.
+  The name was chosen as an anagram of Python.

   In greek mithology, [Typhon](http://felc.gdufs.edu.cn/jth/myth/Greek%20Online/Typhon.htm) is one of the largest and most fearsome of all creatures.